 - Place warm and cold compresses on the affected area.

 Changes you can make in your workplace to reduce the stress on your wrist include:

 - Using special devices, such as keyboards, different types of computer mouse, cushioned mouse pads, and keyboard drawers.

 - Having someone review the position you are in when performing your work activities.
 For example, make sure the keyboard is low enough so that your wrists are not bent upward while typing.
 Your provider may suggest an occupational therapist.

 Medicines used to treat carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen.
-Corticosteroid injections given into the carpal tunnel area may relieve symptoms for a period of time.
+Corticosteroid injections can be given into the carpal tunnel area to relieve symptoms.

 If the condition is treated properly, there are usually no complications.
 If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.

 - You have symptoms of carpal tunnel syndrome